 High performance dedicated servers are used for big data analytics and scientific computations.
 They include custom GPU hardware from top manufacturers.

 This category of dedicated servers is built for artificial intelligence (AI) and machine learning (ML), and is used in universities, big data companies, and government agencies for processing and analyzing data for important research projects.

 High bandwidth dedicated servers allow for high transfer rates of data between network points.

-Typically, the high bandwidth dedicated servers are used for high traffic websites, streaming A/V, gaming servers, file hosting, and bulk data transfers.
+Typically, the high bandwidth dedicated servers are used for high traffic websites, IPTV streaming, gaming servers, file hosting, and bulk data transfers.

 Unmetered Dedicated Servers